neuvector/docs/user/pages/03.configuration/01.console/01.replacecert/docs.md

           defaultMode: 420
           secretName: https-cert
 ```
-Or update with the helm chart with similar values
+Or update with the helm chart with similar values.yaml
 ```
 manager:
   certificate: